Sarah Carr is the Fall 2022 Ottaway Visiting Professor of Journalism

 For schoolchildren struggling to read, COVID-19 has been a wrecking ball (Boston Globe Magazine, 2021)

 Carr is also the author of “Hope Against Hope” (Bloomsbury, 2013), which tells the story of the post-Katrina New Orleans schools through the experiences of a student, a teacher, and a family.

 About the James H. Ottaway Sr. Visiting Professorship

-The James H. Ottaway Sr. Visiting Professorship, SUNY New Paltz’s only endowed professorship, is named for the founder of Ottaway Newspapers Inc., now the Dow Jones Local Media Group, which operates print and online community media franchises in seven states.
-The flagship newspaper of the chain is the Times Herald-Record in Middletown, N.Y.
+The James H. Ottaway Sr. Visiting Professorship, SUNY New Paltz’s only endowed professorship, is named for the founder of Ottaway Newspapers Inc., who was a leader of the American Press Institute and a lifelong supporter of high quality journalism in the Hudson Valley and across the globe.